arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * If not carefully handled, logs always risk to contain sensible information, such as passwords.
 How would you deal with this?
 * Write down a snippet of code affected by SQL Injection and fix it.
 * How would it be possible to detect SQL Injection via static code analisys?
 I don't expect you to write an algorithm capable of doing this, as it is probably a huge topic, but let's discuss a general approach.
+* What do you know about Cross-Site Scripting?
+If you don't remember it, let's review online its definition and let's discuss about it.
+* What do you know about Cross-Site Forgery Attack?
+If you don't remember it, let's review online its definition and let's discuss about it.

 ####[[↑]](#toc) <a name='general'>General Questions:</a>